Welcome to our web-site

-Our mission is to serve God by creating a welcoming place for individuals and families where all can learn about the love of Jesus, the grace of God, and the power of the Holy Spirit.
+Our mission was to serve God by creating a welcoming place for individuals and families where all could learn about the love of Jesus, the grace of God, and the power of the Holy Spirit.

 Sunday, Sept.
 2, 2018

 “The Last Supper”